 Density is the measure of how much “stuff” is in a given amount of space.
 For example, a block of the heavier element lead (Pb) will be denser than the softer, lighter element gold (Au).
 A block of Styrofoam is less dense than a brick.
 It is defined as mass per unit volume.

-You can think of it, as how tightly or loosely packed a substance is, or how compact it is.
-Solids are generally more dense than liquids, and liquids more dense than gases, but there are many exceptions.
+You can therefore think of it as how tightly or loosely packed a substance is or how compact it is.
+Solids are generally denser than liquids, and liquids denser than gases, but there are many exceptions.

 Is Density a Physical Property?